 Once you've gone over it with a the warm damp cloth, dry it with another microfiber cloth.

 So there you have it.
-Smudge free appliances in no time at all, leaving lots of time for other things like dancing, watching television, dirtying up the appliances again and of course … visiting my mother.
-Bless her heart.
+Smudge free appliances in no time at all, leaving lots of time for other things like dancing, watching television, dirtying up the appliances again and of course ... visiting people in the looney bin.